Isi2000/SIMPOSIUM_41/README.md

 ### Mass to Molar Fraction Conversion

-Mass fractions are converted to molar fractions by dividing by species-specific molar masses, I wanna whatch the chemistry process, so I want moles.
+Mass fractions are converted to molar fractions by dividing by species-specific molar masses, I wanna watch the chemistry process, so I want moles.
 If I keep mass concentration the prevalent modes are not the species which are most involved in chemical reactions, but the heavier ones (learned this at my own expense :( )

 ### Data Processing